astropy/astroquery/docs/exoplanets/exoplanets.rst

 <http://www.exoplanets.org>`_ or from NExScI's
 `Exoplanet Archive <http://exoplanetarchive.ipac.caltech.edu/index.html>`_.

-You can access the Exoplanet Archive parameters like so
+You can access the NASA Exoplanet Archive parameters like so

 .. code-block:: python